 Studentship – Developing new techniques to identify fugitive methane emissions and their sources PhD

-Schlumberger Cambridge Research is a distinctive marquee-like structure dominating the High Cross site on the western outskirts of Cambridge, England.
+SLB Cambridge Research (SCR) is part of SLB's global network of research and engineering centres.
+SCR is a dynamic, multidisciplinary environment with state-of-the-art research and computing facilities.
+We work on applied research projects in the physical sciences to meet the current and future challenges of the industry.
+SLB Cambridge Research is a distinctive marquee-like structure dominating the High Cross site on the western outskirts of Cambridge, England.
 This spectacular building was completed in 1985 and the smaller second phase was opened in 1992.
 It has recently been classified as a Grade II listed building.
 Altogether, there are more than 930 m2; of laboratory space and offices for more than 100 scientists, technicians and domain experts.

 Methane is a major greenhouse gas and so contributes to climate change.
-Cranfield University and Schlumberger are offering an iCASE PhD studentship, developing practical methods to monitor methane emissions from point source emissions such as oil and gas facilities.
+Cranfield and SLB are offering an iCASE PhD studentship, developing practical methods to monitor methane emissions from point source emissions such as oil and gas facilities.
 The proposed research will link observations of methane and other data streams from client facilities with appropriate atmospheric modelling techniques, to identify and estimate the size and location of leaks within site boundaries.
-This studentship will help Schlumberger and its clients meet their net-zero greenhouse gas emission objectives.
+This studentship will help SLB and its clients meet their net-zero greenhouse gas emission objectives.
 This studentship will provide a bursary of up to £18,000 (tax free) plus fees for four years.

 The 2021 IPCC assessment report on climate change and the US-EU led Global Methane Pledge highlight the contribution of methane to the current global atmospheric warming trend.
 The IPCC report estimates that 0.5ºC of the current 1.1ºC temperature rise is attributable to this potent greenhouse gas.
 Sources of methane include agriculture, landfill, water treatment and oil & gas facilities.
-To assist Schlumberger and its clients meet their net-zero greenhouse gas emission objectives, there is a need for continuous monitoring at well construction and production facilities, and mitigation of vented and fugitive methane emissions.
-In collaboration with the newly-launched Emissions Management business line, this project will contribute to Schlumberger’s net-zero by 2050 roadmap, covering scope 1, 2 & 3 emissions, based on the GHG Protocol Corporate Accounting and Reporting Standard.
+To assist SLB and its clients meet their net-zero greenhouse gas emission objectives, there is a need for continuous monitoring at well construction and production facilities, and mitigation of vented and fugitive methane emissions.
+In collaboration with the newly-launched Emissions Management business line, this project will contribute to SLB’s net-zero by 2050 roadmap, covering scope 1, 2 & 3 emissions, based on the GHG Protocol Corporate Accounting and Reporting Standard.

 The proposed research will link observations of methane and other data streams from client facilities with appropriate atmospheric modelling techniques, to identify, then estimate size and location of leaks within site boundaries.